UoSM-CIRG/DroneDetectionMocap/README.md

 ### TODO List:

-Lots of stuff but just summarize a few according to priority.
+Tasks according to priority:

-1. Stereolab Edge Deployment (how to scale it)
+    1. Deploy as Stereolab Edge Node and explore scalability.
-2. Figure out how to run entire pipeline on GPU, GPU load is not maximized.
+    2. Optimize entire pipeline for GPU processing to maximize GPU load.
-3. Figure out Yolo obb, only position x,y,z now, need the orientation also.
+    3. Enhance Yolo object bounding box to include orientation in addition to position (x, y, z).
-4. Synching unique id for objects from different camera, not all cameras assiging the same objects. (maybe simple nearest neighhbour?)
+    4. Sync unique IDs for objects from different cameras; consider using a simple nearest neighbor approach.
-5. Perform detection with pointclouds instead (thinking of Pointnet++)
+    5. Explore detection using point clouds (consider Pointnet++).
-6. Multiple class label
+    6. Implement multi-class labeling.